 For over a century the Strandkorb has been a part of Germany's culture, a symbol for holidays, sun, sand and sea, and evidence of extreme north German obstinacy when faced with the elements.

 A cult object these days, the first Strandkorb was invented in 1882 for an elderly aristocrat with rheumatism.
 Elfriede von Maltzahn, who loved to visit Warnemünde, a northeast German resort on the Baltic Sea.

-A beautiful mixture of sandy beaches, pine forests, lakes and history, which following the region's restoration after Germany's reunification is now part of the new 'German Riviera', although the weather has not changed since the 19th century.
+In today's Mecklenburg-Vorpommern, Warnemünde is a beautiful mixture of sandy beaches, pine forests, lakes and history that after Germany's reunification has become a part of the new German Riviera, but its weather has not changed since the 19th century.

-The Strandkorb idea spread along the German coast, at first mainly with single seats, but by the beginning of the 20th century there was increasing demand for two seaters, as well as for beach chairs with padding to make the experience more comfortable, adjustable roofs and small tables for a vacuum flask.
+Mainly single seaters at first, by the beginning of the 20th century there was increased demand for those with two seats; padded to make the experience more comfortable; adjustable roofs and small tables for a vacuum flask.

 The list of modifications is virtually endless.

 Of course there are special models for children, while pet dogs enjoying some time by the sea also have several designs to choose from.

 Anyone staying for more than a day at the beach usually books a beach chair for their entire holiday.
 Low sand walls are built around "their" Strandkorb, they are decorated with stones and shells, a gate added and put in place whenever they are not there.
 The Strandkorb becomes a holiday "Home from Home".

 The basic shape hasn't changed much since it was first invented, but there are two distinct variations.
 A straight angular North Sea beach chair, fitting perfectly to the wild and stormy North Sea, but adjustable making it possible to lie flat and sunbathe, and the round rolling Baltic Sea design.